-- 3.46.
+- 3.44.
 The sub division and intensification of existing dwellings can provide an additional supply of new housing by making efficient use of the existing housing stock.
 Sub division proposals can also provide for smaller units, including for single person households, for which a need is identified in the Strategic Housing Market Assessment.
-At the same time however it is important to limit the creation of new residential units in unsustainable locations and avoid issues associated with the intensification of residential use including cramped, substandard living conditions.
-It is considered necessary to restrict the scale of extensions proposed as part of subdivision proposals in the rural areas where this would create additional residential units over and above those utilising existing floor space, as this would act to circumvent the objective of Policy RES3 to restrict new housing development in the countryside.
-Similarly, it is considered necessary to ensure that proposals under this policy do not result in unsustainable patterns of development that may result from large scale subdivision proposals in isolated locations (for example the subdivision of a large isolated country house to multiple flats).
-It is accepted however that there may in some cases be wider sustainability objectives that justify a proposed quantum of development (for example viability considerations in relation to the restoration of historic buildings for residential use). - 3.47.
+At the same time however it is considered necessary to restrict the scale of extensions proposed as part of subdivision proposals in the rural areas where this would create additional residential units over and above those utilising existing floor space, as this would act to circumvent the objective of Policy RES3 to restrict new housing development in the countryside. - 3.45.
 Subdivision proposals involving internal alterations to Listed Buildings will normally require Listed Building Consent in addition to planning permission for the intensification of use.
 Such proposals will be considered in relation to policy HER2.
-Proposals involving alterations to Locally Important Heritage Assets will be considered on their merits in accordance with Policy HER5. - 3.48.
+Proposals involving alterations to Locally Important Heritage Assets will be considered on their merits in accordance with Policy HER5. - 3.46.
 In considering proposals involving the conversion of domestic outbuildings (including garages) to create new residential units regard will be had to whether the proposal is likely to necessitate subsequent proposals for new outbuildings to replace those converted and the implications of accommodating such buildings having regard to RES10 (Alteration and extension of existing dwellings).